GODrums/BetterFloat/README.md

 ## Disclaimer

 BetterFloat is developed independently, and is not officially endorsed by or affiliated with CSFloat Inc. or Skinport GmbH in any way.
-If you are a legal representative of CSFloat or Skinport and would like this project to be taken down, please contact me directly.
+If you are a legal representative of aforementioned companies and would like this project to be taken down, please contact me directly at legal@rums.dev.

 Built with 🖤 in Munich.